You are here

 The RAP National Schedule of Equipment (the Schedule) underpins the RAP program.
-Once the functional, home or product assessment has been completed, the assessing provider is required to check whether the recommended aid or appliance is available through the RAP by checking the current RAP Schedule.
+Once an assessment has been completed, the assessing health provider is required to check whether the recommended aid or appliance is available through the RAP by checking the current RAP Schedule.

 If the assessing health professional is a registered health provider, then the process for requesting items to which the RAP National Guidelines apply is straightforward.
-More information about DVA registered health providers can be found in section 10.2.6 of this Guide.
+More information about DVA registered health providers can be found in section 10.2.6 in this library.

 The assessing health provider is required to recommend the most cost effective and clinically appropriate aids and appliances, in quantities that meet clinical need.